Long, droning ambient tracks.

 A sedate work, blending synths, nature samples and acoustic instruments.
 This album was released privately in Chile in 1987 and re-released a year later in the USA as Beyond the Rainbow.

-Sequential electronics ala 80's Tangerine Dream mixed with Classical piano playing and ambient atmospheres.
+Sequential electronics ala 80's Tangerine Dream mixed with classical piano playing and ambient atmospheres.
+Carlos Beltrán (1956 - 2017) was a musician and multi-instrumentalist based in Mexico City.

 Electronic duo from France that included Jean Bonnefoy (of Los Gonococcos fame) and young Brazilian designer / keyboardist Sergio Macedo.